 If you liked this recipe don’t forget to pin it!

 If you baked this recipe feel free to let me know in the comments or hashtag #tailoredspoon on Instagram!
-I am also on Pinterest, Twitter and Facebook.
+I am also on Pinterest, Twitter, and Facebook.
 If you have questions as well, ask me and I will try to answer them as best I can.
 Thanks so much for gathering here at the Tailored Spoon!
-I love sharing the recipes that I cook with you!
+I love sharing the recipes that I cook for you!

 Note: I do not claim this recipe as my own.
 It has been adapted from https://recipes.sparkpeople.com/recipe-detail.asp?recipe=5763.